Car Insurance in Dunedin

 Does winter weather affect Dunedin car insurance costs?

-Dunedin's colder winters and occasional frost/ice increase minor weather-related incidents, but the impact on premiums is minimal.
+Dunedin's colder winters and occasional frost or ice increase minor weather-related incidents, but the impact on premiums is generally minimal.
 The city rarely experiences severe weather events that significantly affect vehicle insurance costs.
 Comprehensive policies cover weather damage regardless.

 What car insurance providers serve Dunedin?